Stalking horse offer: Examples

 On April 15, 2013, Eastman Kodak proposed a stalking horse deal of $210 million whereby Brother Industries would acquire Kodak's Document Imaging division ahead of Kodak's bankruptcy court approval slated for June 2013.

 On June 10, 2016, Ziff Davis proposed a stalking-horse bid of under US$90 million after Gawker Media announced it was filing for Chapter 11 bankruptcy protection.

-On March 7, 2017, Extreme Networks entered into a stalking horse arrangement for a portion of assets held by Avaya who was currently in Chapter 11 bankruptcy protection at the time.
+On March 7, 2017, Extreme Networks entered into a stalking horse arrangement for a portion of assets held by Avaya, which was in Chapter 11 bankruptcy protection at the time.
 Avaya eventually emerged from bankruptcy protection, making this a rare occasion when a stalking horse auction was not held for assets of a defunct company.
 The deal was closed on July 17, 2017.

 In 2019, Houlihan's Restaurant, Inc. announced a chapter 11 bankruptcy that involves a stalking horse bid by Landry's, Inc.

+On July 1, 2024, Delta Apparel filed for chapter 11 bankruptcy with a deal in hand to sell its Salt Life brand.
+The Duluth, Ga., company said it plans to sell certain assets related to its Salt Life branded products for about $28 million to FCM Saltwater Holdings, which has agreed to act as the stalking horse, or lead, bidder in a court-supervised auction for the assets.